The Frederick Kettner Scholarship

 - Name and address of the academic institution

 b.
 A one page abstract of the dissertation

 c.
 Answer in no longer than one page:

 - How will the dissertation promote one or more of the topics listed above?

 d.
 Two letters of references

+Applicants will be notified of any award status within 90 days of application submission.
 Applicants should submit electronic files by email to the following address.
 Include Frederick Kettner Scholarship in the subject heading.